Are the Offices of Admission and Student Financial Services open?

 - join a virtual information session,

-Does Susquehanna plan on holding regional events or visiting high schools in the fall?
+Does Susquehanna plan on holding regional events or visiting high schools in the spring?

 I would like to talk with a professor or student in my academic area of interest.
 How can I set that up?